Om Dutt Gulati

-Om Datt Gulati (1927–2012) was an Indian pharmacologist and the Dean of the Department of pharmacology at Baroda Medical College.
+Om Datt Gulati (31 January 1927 – 23 February 2012) was an Indian pharmacologist and the Dean of the Department of pharmacology at Baroda Medical College.
 Known for his researches in autonomic pharmacology, he was also a professor at Pramukhswami Medical College, Anand and an honorary fellow of the Indian Pharmaceutical Society.
 The Council of Scientific and Industrial Research, the apex agency of the Government of India for scientific research, awarded him the Shanti Swarup Bhatnagar Prize for Science and Technology, one of the highest Indian science awards for his contributions to Medical Sciences in 1971.
-He received B. C. Roy Award, the highest Indian medical award, in 1981.
+He received the B. C. Roy Award, the highest Indian medical award, in 1981.

 Biography

 Om Datt Gulati, born on 31 January 1927, graduated in medicine from the University of Madras and after earning an MD in pharmacology from Agra University, moved to the University of Colorado Boulder from where he secured an MS. Returning to India, he joined Baroda Medical College where he spent whole of his regular career and held the post of a Dean at the time of his superannuation in 1985.
 Post-retirement, he joined Pramukhswami Medical College, in Anand, Gujarat as a professor before associating himself with Ambalal Sarabhai Enterprise, Baroda as a consultant and director.